Understand Leather & Care

 Types of Leather that we use

-The chemicals involved in the chrome-tanning process soften the leather and give it a soft, drapable quality that lends itself to be the ideal material for clothing and upholstery projects.
-Chrome-tanned leather will less likely to change overtime, though they might fade slightly.
+The chemicals in the chrome-tanning process soften the leather and give it a soft, drapable quality that lends itself to be the ideal material for clothing and upholstery projects.
+Chrome-tanned leather is less likely to change over time, although it might fade slightly.

 Maintenance for chrome-tanned leather is relatively easy, requiring minimal effort.
 Periodically conditioning with leather oil or balm can help spot-clean the leather.
 In some cases, a simple damp cloth can suffice for cleaning purposes.

 Leather Products We Love

 To ensure that your veg-tanned leather lasts a long time and stays looking its best, we highly recommend taking the time to protect and condition it.
 Here are some of our favourite products to use for leather care:

 Fiebing's Mink Oil

 * Remember, always test a small section of the leather with any product before applying to the whole surface.